bGZo/soul/pages/css.md

       #+END_NOTE
 - ## Basics
   - `position`
-    define:: defines the position of an element in a document
+    mark:: mark:: s the position of an element in a document
     - five values #.ol
       - static
       - relative